 Upon a successful application, the credit card provider will contact you to finalise the application and issue your card.
 After that, you should get the card within 5 to 10 working days, although it could be up to 14 days depending on the issuer.

 With some cards you might need to activate it before the issuer completes the balance transfer process.
-This usually takes between one to five working days, although occasionally can take longer.
+This usually takes between five to seven working days, although occasionally can take longer.

 What happens if your limit is too low?